 Preparation Is Everything

 When job hunters go to career fairs like they often go to a supermarket they make a huge mistake.
-You can’t just come and then think what is it that you actually need.
-Well, you can do that but that such approach will unlikely bring you the expected outcome.
-What we recommend is prepare for a career fair like some people who really want to get a job do for a job interview.
-Do your research to find out about the companies attending the event as well as search some information about the companies.
-This way you can develop the list or priorities as to which companies have positions open that you want to get.
+You can't just come and then think what is it that you actually need.
+Well, you can do that but that such an approach will unlikely bring you the expected outcome.
+What we recommend is prepare for a career fair like some people who really want to get a job.
+Do your research to find out about the companies attending the event as well as search for some information about the companies.
+This way you can develop the list of priorities as to which companies have positions open that you want to get.
 But not only this; it will also give you a good foundation to stand on when talking to the company representatives as well as help you give reasonable answers to the questions you may be asked.

 Business Cards and Thank You Notes

 Don't miss the chance to ask for a business card - this is a key to the next job search door.
 Having the contacts of the company representative can give you the advantage as well as will leave some room for you to follow up with more questions.
 We suggest following up the whole thing with a thank you note just like candidates do after a job interview.
 This is another chance to reiterate your interest in working for the company as well as a polite way to express gratitude.
 It will help you make a good impression also which is the most important thing at career fairs.